wangziqi2013/wangziqi2013.github.io/_posts/2019-08-31-alloy-cache.markdown

 To compensate the lower hit rate compared with other designs, Alloy cache further overlaps cache probe with DRAM access.
 If the cache indicates a hit, then the DRAM lookup is aborted (results are discarded if it finishes earlier), and we use the cached block.
 If the cache indicate a miss, the miss latency is reduced to the latency of cache lookup or DRAM lookup, whichever is larger, instead of the sum of these two.
+This technique, however, unnecessarily increases the bandwidth to the DRAM if the cache indicates a hit, which should be the majority case (compared with not having an L4 DRAM cache, the amount of traffic stays the same).
+To counter this, the paper proposes using predictors to inform the cache controller on whether a cache access should happen in parallel with DRAM access, or they should be serialized.
+Two schemes of prediction are presented in the paper.